n8n-io/n8n-docs/docs/privacy-security/privacy.md

 ## Data collection

-n8n collects selected usage and performance data to help diagnose problems and improve the platform. n8n takes care to keep this data anonymous and to avoid collecting sensitive data.
+n8n collects selected usage and performance data to help diagnose problems and improve the platform.
 Read about how n8n stores and processes this information in the [privacy policy](https://n8n.io/legal/#privacy){:target=_blank .external-link}.

+The data gathered is different in self-hosted n8n and n8n Cloud.

+### Data collection in self-hosted n8n

+n8n takes care to keep self-hosted data anonymous and avoids collecting sensitive data.

-### What n8n collects
+#### What n8n collects

 - Error codes and messages of failed executions (excluding any payload data, and not for custom nodes)
 - Error reports for app crashes and API issues